 The Shaded Uncertainty Area

-The shaded area represents the probable future river stage based upon the present forecast and the past forecast skill.
+The shaded area represents the probable future river stage based on the present forecast and the past forecast skill.
 The shaded areas capture 2/3 of the past forecast errors, centered on the median error.
-Forecast uncertainty is based upon forecasts issued from October 2014 through September 2017.
+Forecast uncertainty is based on forecasts issued from October 2014 through September 2019.
 Forecast statistics are updated yearly in late October or early November.
 This uncertainty range was selected to closely match the precedent set by the National Hurricane Center in conveying forecast uncertainty.
 There are cases during high/low water levels when the range of the high or low error value exceeds the physical constraints of a given location.
 Where these maximum/minimum physical constraints are known, they are incorporated as caps in the displayed error range.